-A promising football future and a life devoted to helping others came to a tragic end early Saturday morning, March 7, when 28-year-old Jordan Jones was shot and killed outside an Acworth, Georgia bar while intervening to protect a woman from an attack.
+A promising football future and a life devoted to helping others came to a tragic end early March 7, when 28-year-old Jordan Jones was shot and killed outside an Acworth, Georgia bar while intervening to protect a woman from an attack.

 The Acworth Police Department responded to Saddle Bar on Cowan Road after reports of a shooting around 2:42 a.m.
 Officers found Jones with a gunshot wound, provided emergency care, and took him to Kennestone Hospital in Marietta, where he later died.